januff/stepzen-spotify-knowledge/remix.md

   return res.json();
 }
 ```
 Whether the syntax of graphql-request makes such a query any more readable, you'll have to judge for yourself.
-(I find them equally comprehensible, I just dig to omit imports.)
+(I find them equally comprehensible, I just dig fewer imports.)

 **Trick 3: Use Remix’s <code>useSearchParams</code> to track search query state**